 Your second year of training will include a rotation in the core area of Neonatology, in addition to a number of subspecialty rotations, such as Paediatric Cardiology, Gastroenterology, Neurology, Respiratory, etc.

-Further to completion of the MRCPI in Paediatrics, the final year of training in Ireland will be spent at the Junior Registrar/Registrar level, during which time you will have the opportunity to develop your clinical independence and decision-making skills.
-You will also have the opportunity to select an elective area of practice that interests you and focus on this sub-specialty for a number of months.
+Further to completion of the MRCPI in Paediatrics, the final year of training in Ireland will be spent at the Senior Resident level, during which time you will have the opportunity to develop your clinical independence and decision-making skills.
+You will complete your last subspecialty rotation for the first 3 months of your final year, before completing one final 9-month rotation in General Paediatrics.

 Dr Huda Al Dhanhani and Prof Karina Butler share their experience as a trainee and trainer on the International Clinical Fellowship Programme in Paediatrics